Liming materials for Minnesota soils

 What is a liming material?

-An agricultural liming material is defined as a material containing calcium (Ca) and/or magnesium (Mg) compounds capable of neutralizing soil acidity.
-These materials include: limestone (both calcitic and dolomitic), burned lime, slaked lime, marl, shells, and by-products such as sugar beet lime, and sludge from water treatment plants.
+An agricultural liming material contains calcium (Ca) and/or magnesium (Mg) compounds capable of neutralizing soil acidity.
+These materials include: limestone (both calcitic and dolomitic), burned lime, slaked lime, marl, shells, and by-products like sugar beet lime and sludge from water treatment plants.

-Fluid lime is a term that is generally used to describe the concept of suspending liming materials of various types in either water or fertilizer solutions.
-Frequently, the liming material in fluid lime is finely ground agricultural limestone with a high neutralizing value.
+Fluid lime describes the concept of suspending liming materials of various types in either water or fertilizer solutions.
+That liming material is usually finely ground agricultural limestone with a high neutralizing value.
 Advantages include rapid availability and application with existing fluid fertilizer equipment.
 Drawbacks are low rates of application and relatively high cost for the lime applied.